Azure/Azure-AI-Content-Safety-Private-Preview/Private Preview II Bugbush.md

 #### Latency & Reliability

-We aim to keep our APIs fast enough to be used in real-time scenarios, with response times around 100~300ms.
-Different categories will have different latencies.
+We aim to keep our APIs fast enough to be used in real-time scenarios.
+Image and Text APIs will have different latencies.

 | API         | Latency                                                      |
 | :---------- | :----------------------------------------------------------- |